bisgardo/reification/README.md

-By deciding to list only examples that will work on the currently implemented features, the list can be both exhaustive and short: The only feature listed above that actually works is reification of a single, non-primitive type variable of a top-level class.
+By deciding to list only examples that will work on the currently implemented features, the list can be both exhaustive and short: The only feature listed above that actually works is reification of a single, non-primitive type variable of a top-level class or interface:

 The annotation processor deals with the class